Sacroiliac Joint Pain Center

-- Infection: Infection is extremely rare, but it is another possible cause of SI joint dysfunction.
+- Infection: Infection is extremely rare, but it is another possible cause of SI joint pain

 Although SI joint dysfunction may be very painful, keep in mind that there are many treatment options that can help reduce or even prevent your low back pain.

 1. Weksler, Velan, et al. The role of Sacroiliac (SI) Joint dysfunction in the genesis of low back pain: the obvious is not always right.
 Arch Orthop Trauma Surg.
 2007 Dec;10(127) 858-888.